tnelson2016/art-api-exam-nolist/test-instructions.md

-# Art
+# Art Reference

-Create a RESTful api that helps to manage a list of famous art.
+Create a RESTful api that helps to manage a list of art information.
 Include scripts to load data.
 Provide developer documentation to minimize on-boarding friction.

 ## Getting Started

 1. Fork the repo

-  Sign in to your GitHub account and fork the following repo:
+  Sign in to your GitHub account and fork the following repo to your account:

   ```
   https://github.com/jrs-innovation-center/art-api-exam-nolist